 Kim Gauthier, Chief Counsel

 Kim Gauthier became Chief Counsel at the California Victim Compensation Board in June 2020.
-She previously served as Special Counsel/Assistant Chief Counsel for the Secretary of State (2017-2020 and 2005-2007), where she also held the position of Deputy Secretary of State for Operations (2012-2017) during her ten years with that office.
-Ms. Gauthier served as Chief Counsel at First 5 California from 2007 until 2012, Senior Corporations Counsel for the Department of Corporations from 2002-2005 and Staff Counsel at the Department of Health Services from 2000-2002.
-Ms. Gauthier holds a Bachelor of Arts from California State University, Chico and a Juris Doctor from University of the Pacific, McGeorge School of Law.
+She previously served as Special Counsel/Assistant Chief Counsel for the Secretary of State (2005-2007 and 2017-2020), where she also held the position of Deputy Secretary of State for Operations (2012-2017) during her 10 years with that office.
+Gauthier served as Chief Counsel at First 5 California from 2007 until 2012, Senior Corporations Counsel for the Department of Corporations from 2002 to 2005 and Staff Counsel at the Department of Health Services from 2000 to 2002.
+Gauthier holds a Bachelor of Arts from California State University, Chico and a Juris Doctor from University of the Pacific, McGeorge School of Law.
 She was admitted to the State Bar of California in 1996.

 Vincent Walker joined the California Victim Compensation Board as Deputy Executive Officer of the Victim Compensation Program in August 2021.
 Before coming to CalVCB, Walker spent 16 years providing oversight of a variety of statewide programs and direction regarding claim management, quality assurance, policy and procedure development, and customer relations at the Employment Development Department.